-- Key Personnel: Indicate up to five key scientific personnel directly involved in the proposal.
+- Key Personnel: Indicate up to five key scientific personnel who will be directly involved in the activities that support is being requested for, as it is known at the proposal stage.
 If the applicant can be considered key scientific personnel, please include him/her in this section.

 Indirect Costs in total for all programs should be entered per budget period.

 Please note that Programs do not correspond to Budget Years.
 Each Budget Period should be completed as appropriate for each Program.